Lie symmetry analysis of the two-Higgs-doublet model field equations: Lie symmetry analysis of PDEs

 Therefore, if

 for a non-vanishing $f$, the infinitesimal generator $X$ generates a divergence symmetry if and only if \eqref{E:EtotDiv} holds and hence $f=d_\mu \beta^\mu$ for some local functions $\beta^\mu$.

 The strict variational Lie point symmetries, given by the symmetry algebra $\La{g}_\text{svar}$, are obviously variational.
-The general variational Lie point symmetries, including divergence symmetries, will also generate a Lie symmetry algebra, which we denote $\La{g}_\text{var}$.
-Finally, all Lie point symmetries of the Euler-Lagrange equations of $\mc{L}$ will generate a Lie symmetry algebra $\La{g}_\text{EL}$, which will contain the two other algebras, since it can be shown that all variational symmetries are symmetries of the Euler-Lagrange equations of the theory (the converse does not hold in general).
-Hence, the following symmetry algebra inclusions always hold,
+The general variational Lie point symmetries, including divergence symmetries, also generate a Lie symmetry algebra, which we denote $\La{g}_\text{var}$.
+Finally, all Lie point symmetries of the Euler-Lagrange equations of $\mc{L}$ will generate a Lie symmetry algebra $\La{g}_\text{EL}$, which will contain the two other algebras, because it can be shown that all variational symmetries are symmetries of the Euler-Lagrange equations of the theory (the converse does not hold in general).
+Hence, the following symmetry algebra inclusions always hold:

-Symmetries of $\La{g}_\text{EL}$ that are not included in the subalgebra $\La{g}_\text{var}$ are the {non-variational Lie point symmetries}.
+The symmetries of $\La{g}_\text{EL}$ that are not included in the subalgebra $\La{g}_\text{var}$ are {non-variational Lie point symmetries}.
 In section \ref{sec:2HDM} we will demonstrate that for the 2HDM, the inclusions in \eqref{E:symAlgIncl} actually are equalities.

-Due to Noether's theorem, variational Lie point symmetries generate conserved currents.
-In case of a first-order Lagrangian $\mc{L}({x},{y},{y}^{(1)})$ a symmetry given by \eqref{E:infGenPoint} induces a conservation law $d_\mu j^\mu=0$ with a conserved current
+According to Noether's theorem, variational Lie point symmetries generate conserved currents.
+In the case of a first-order Lagrangian $\mc{L}({x},{y},{y}^{(1)})$ a symmetry given by \eqref{E:infGenPoint} induces a conservation law $d_\mu j^\mu=0$ with a conserved current